 Will the SPS function properly and acceptably during facility out conditions

-Once an SPS is approved, its operation should be considered in all transmission planning studies.
+Once an SPS is approved, its operation should be considered in all system planning studies.

 Reliability Criteria and Guidelines

-Steady-State Criteria
+This Section describes the various reliability criteria and guidelines used in the evaluation of the New England transmission system in system planning steady state, transient stability, and short-circuit analyses.

+Steady State Criteria and Guidelines

+This Section details the criteria used during steady state analysis.
+Criteria include thermal performance of all transmission Elements, system voltage requirements, and guidelines for the interruption of load following a contingency event.

-Thermal
+Thermal Criteria

-Planning utilizes the following thermal capacity ratings Table 3-1 for transmission facilities, as described in ISO-NE Operating Procedure No. 16 Transmission System Data - Appendix A - Explanation of Terms and Instructions for Data Preparation of NX-9A (OP-16A)Table 3-1 Steady State Thermal Ratings
+System planning utilizes the thermal capacity ratings shown in Table 3-1 for New England transmission facilities, as described in ISO New England Operating Procedure No. 16 (OP 16), Transmission System Data, Appendix A, Explanation of Terms and Instructions for Data Preparation of NX-9A, (OP 16A).

+Table 3-1 Steady State Thermal Ratings